Meta Platforms: 2022: Declining profits and mass layoffs

 Also in March 2022, Meta and Italian eyewear giant Luxottica released Ray-Ban Stories, a series of smartglasses which could play music and take pictures.
 Meta and Luxottica parent company EssilorLuxottica declined to disclose sales on the line of products as of September 2022, though Meta has expressed satisfaction with its customer feedback.

 In July 2022, Meta saw its first year-on-year revenue decline when its total revenue slipped by 1% to $28.8bn.
 Analysts and journalists accredited the loss to its advertising business, which has been limited by Apple's app tracking transparency feature and the number of people who have opted not to be tracked by Meta apps.
 Zuckerberg also accredited the decline to increasing competition from TikTok.
 On October 27, 2022, Meta's market value dropped to $268 billion, a loss of around $700 billion compared to 2021, and its shares fell by 24%.
 It lost its spot among the top 20 US companies by market cap, despite reaching the top 5 in the previous year.

 In November 2022, Meta laid off 11,000 employees, 13% of its workforce.
 Zuckerberg said the decision to aggressively increase Meta's investments had been a mistake, as he had wrongly predicted that the surge in e-commerce would last beyond the COVID-19 pandemic.
 He also attributed the decline to increased competition, a global economic downturn and "ads signal loss".
 Plans to lay off a further 10,000 employees began in April 2023.
 The layoffs were part of a general downturn in the technology industry, alongside layoffs by companies including Google, Amazon, Tesla, Snap, Twitter and Lyft.

 Starting from 2022, Meta scrambled to catch up to other tech companies in adopting specialized artificial intelligence hardware and software.
 It had been using less expensive CPUs instead of GPUs for AI work, but that approach turned out to be less efficient.
-The company gifted the Inter-university Consortium for Political and Social Research $1.3 million to finance the Social Media Archive's aim to make their data available to social science research.
+The company gifted the Inter-university Consortium for Political and Social Research $1.3 million to finance the Social Media Archive's aim to make its data available to social science research.